-Please visit our Best BG3 Builds overview page for more builds or check out our Best BG3 Fighter Build with the Battle Master subclass.
+Please visit our Best BG3 Builds overview page for more builds, or check out our Best BG3 Fighter Build with the Battle Master subclass.
+If you are interested in more Fighter subclass builds, check our BG3 Fighter Builds category page.
 To get an overview of all classes please visit the BG3 Classes overview page.

-The BG3 Eldritch Knight Build works for both PC and Console (PS5 and Xbox Series X/S).
+The BG3 Eldritch Knight Build was last updated in November 2025.
+It works for both PC and Console (PS5 and Xbox Series X/S).

 The Fighter can choose a Fighting Style and prioritize it, gaining an edge when wielding a certain type of weapon.
 For this build, we’ll be using Great Weapons (two-handed melee weapons).